WuChao-2024/tros_en_wuc_check_fork/docs/apps/car_audio_tracking.md

 sidebar_position: 7
 ---

-# 4.7 Voice Tracking Control Car Movement
+# 4.7 Robot Follows the Voice's DOA And Command

-## Function Introduction
+## Introduction

 The voice tracking control car movement function controls the robot to rotate towards the direction of the sound source based on the DOA angle information of the sound source localization, and controls the robot to move forward.
 This function needs to be used together with the intelligent voice module of the Horizon Robot Operating System.
 When the user speaks the wake-up word configured by the intelligent voice recognition module to wake up the device, the voice tracking control car function will be activated.
 After that, when the user speaks the wake-up word or the configured command word, the intelligent voice recognition module will output the DOA angle information of the sound source.
 After receiving the DOA angle information, this module will control the robot to turn towards the direction of the sound source and move forward a certain distance.